dtrelogan/react-formstate/docs/datePickerExample.md

 }
 ```

-during initial model injection, react-formstate assumes value are NOT coerced. this is why you have to be explicit and use getUncoercedValue in the input component. otherwise react-formstate would coerce the moment to a string before providing it to react-datepicker.
+During initial model injection, react-formstate assumes value are NOT coerced.
+This is why you have to be explicit and use getUncoercedValue in the input component.
+Otherwise react-formstate would coerce the moment to a string before providing it to react-datepicker.

 ```es6
 import React, { Component } from 'react';